Ossicles: Development

 Studies have shown that ear bones in mammal embryos are attached to the dentary, which is part of the lower jaw.
 These are ossified portions of cartilage—called Meckel's cartilage—that are attached to the jaw.
 As the embryo develops, the cartilage hardens to form bone.
 Later in development, the bone structure breaks loose from the jaw and migrates to the inner ear area.
 The structure is known as the middle ear, and is made up of the stapes, incus, malleus, and tympanic membrane.
 These correspond to the columella, quadrate, articular, and angular structures in the amphibian, bird or reptile jaw.

+Evolution

+The bones that make up the ossicles did not originally serve the function of hearing.
+The incus and malleus originally served the role of the jaw joint, while the stapes originally served to brace the skull.

+Among amphibians and reptiles (including birds), the role of sound conduction is played by the columella, itself derived from the hyomandibula of fish.
+The columella is attached to the eardrum via the extracolumella, an ossicle which is typically made of cartilage, but bony in select species.

+In frogs and salamanders, another ossicle - the batrachian operculum - is present alongside the columella.
+Usually made of cartilage, but bony in certain species, the operculum connects the middle ear to the shoulder girdle via a specialised muscle, allowing for sound to be conducted from the ground through the forelimb to the ear.
+In some salamanders, the columella is absent, and the operculum is the main ossicle.